cestlaz/cestlaz.github.com/_drafts/hacking-sessions-4.md

 I'm hoping that in a few weeks we'll get past the basic tools and onto some neat project and it'll be easier to encourage talk throughout the week.

+####Overall

+So, this is a new challenge but a fun one - designing and implementing a once a week program.
+Bottom lining it - I think the hackers are doing great and we're off to a really strong start.
+We'll make some mistakes along the way but as long as we keep looking at what we're doing we can adjust as we move along we'll continue to build a great program.

 <div align="center">
 <a href="/img/hacking-sessions-4/week4-chris.jpg" rel="lightbox">